Doing the work.

 Zach approaches safety holistically, not by simply expanding enforcement, but by investing in jobs, behavioral health services, and neighborhood partnerships.

-Ward 5 saw a 35% drop in violent crime from 2023 to 2024 — the steepest decline in the city
+Contributed to a 35% drop in violent crime in Ward 5 from 2023 to 2024 — the steepest decline in the city

-In 2025, violent crime in Ward 5 continued to fall, with an approximate 15% drop compared with the prior year
+Contributed to an approximate 15% drop in violent crime in Ward 5 in 2025 compared with the prior year

-Co-introduced the STEER Act to hold reckless out-of-state drivers accountable, secured closure of the 8th Street gap on the Metropolitan Branch Trail to protect cyclists and pedestrians, and continues advocating for safer street design to curb reckless driving.
-The number of traffic fatalities in DC fell by over 50% in 2025 compared to the previous year.
+Co-introduced the STEER Act to hold reckless out-of-state drivers accountable, secured closure of the 8th Street gap on the Metropolitan Branch Trail to protect cyclists and pedestrians, and has advocated for safer street design to curb reckless driving

 YOUTH AFFAIRS & EDUCATION